chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

 **Tiago:** My name is Tiago Carneiro, and I specialize in High-Performance Computing (HPC), having gained experience at research institutions such as INRIA, Huawei, and Imec.
-In late 2018, I initiated a research project with Prof. Nouredine Melab at INRIA-Lille, France, which eventually grew into the Chapel-based Optimization Project ([ChOp](https://github.com/tcarneirop/ChOp)).
+In late 2018, I initiated a research project with Professor Nouredine Melab at INRIA-Lille, France, which eventually grew into the Chapel-based Optimization Project ([ChOp](https://github.com/tcarneirop/ChOp)).